Internet-Draft SCITT Architecture December 2024

 The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
 The second guarantee is achieved by storing the Signed Statement on an Append-only Log.
 The third guarantee is achieved by implementing the Append-only Log using a verifiable data structure (such as a Merkle Tree [MERKLE]).

-The document provides a generic threat model for SCITT, describing its residual security properties when some of its actors (identity providers, Issuers, Transparency Services, and Auditors) are corrupt or compromised.
+This section provides a generic threat model for SCITT, describing its residual security properties when some of its actors (Issuers, Transparency Services, and Auditors) are corrupt or compromised.

-This model may need to be refined to account for specific supply chains and use cases.
+This threat model may need to be refined to account for specific supply chain use cases.

 SCITT primarily supports checking of Signed Statement authenticity, both from the Issuer (authentication) and from the Transparency Service (transparency).
 These guarantees are meant to hold for extensive periods of time, possibly decades.